-Immediate Actions 5 Year Priorities Justice Reform Goals Partner with SUNY Ulster to create a training course for Civil Service, physical fitness and resume assistance ➤ Hire Community Liaison to prioritize outreach and recruitment in diverse communities that are underrepresented.
-Create a recruitment and training pipeline for people of all backgrounds to become Sheriff employees.
+Immediate Actions 5 Year Priorities Justice Reform Goals Partner with SUNY Hire Community Create a recruitment Ulster to create a Liaison to prioritize and training pipeline training course for outreach and for people of all Civil Service, physical recruitment in diverse backgrounds to fitness and resume communities that are become Sheriff assistance underrepresented. employees.